Reinhard Nöhammer, A-2095 Drosendorf, Wolfsbach 9, Mobil: 0664-115 36 19 e-Mail: info@dekorationsmalerei.at

 A stucco ceiling with "natural wood look" dark nut wood was grained with water-based glazes, working overhead.
 Water-based glaze means that the pigments Cassel Earth and burnt Sienna were mixed with beer (beer glazing).
 Burr walnut was applied on the lower side panels.
 Also, imitation marquetry (star – maple wood grain/ebony) can be found on the ceiling.

-View 5 pictures
+View 5 pictures - faux wood

-Stucco and press boards – the material from which the elegant high closet was built – "refined" by painted cherrywood.
+Wood graining - Stucco and press boards – the material from which the elegant high closet was built – "refined" by faux cherrywood.
 The closet and all other stucco work were grained to match the wood already existing in this room (2 doors and floor).
 By means of the form, colour and technique of the wood imitation, particular attention was devoted to the optimal interplay of stucco work with the imitation painting.
 The high wood grain images on the doors were painted in a mirror-version and connected to the friezes with a fine line.

-View 4 pictures
+View 4 pictures - wood graining

-Wood painting on doors and gates has a long tradition.
+Faux wood on doors and gates has a long tradition.
 Soft cheaper wood was masqueraded as expensive high-quality wood.
 Nowadays, oak or nut are used almost exclusively.
 Previously – almost forgotten today – doors were grained with all imaginable wood grain images (glazed).
 Here and on my site "Holzimitation.at" you can find a variety of (grained) doors and gates that I have glazed.

-View 14 pictures
+View 14 pictures - woodgraining dors and gates

-View 8 pictures
+View 8 pictures - faux wood